DHHZ19/GabbysE-commerce/README.md

 # GabbysE-commerce

-This is a boutique I am building for a client.
+This is a boutique I am building web for a client.